pscally1005/pscally1005.github.io/_posts/draft/2026-08-05-vegan-biscuits.markdown

 Description: |
   Introducing vegan, <a href='/misc/celiac'>gluten-free</a>, <a href='/misc/calories'>low calorie</a> biscuits.
 They use a base of riced <a href='/misc/veggies#cauliflower'>cauliflower</a>, which provides neutral taste, <a href='/misc/fiber'>fiber</a>, and <a href='/misc/vitamin-c'>vitamin C</a> for little <a href='/misc/calories'>calories</a>.  <a href='/misc/nuts#almonds'>Almond</a> and <a href='/misc/grains#oats'>oat flour</a> are added as binders, providing <a href='/misc/fats'>healthy fats</a> and <a href='/misc/carbs'>complex starches</a> without the need for <a href='/misc/fake-healthy-foods#seed-oil'>oil</a> or <a href='/misc/grains#white-wheat'>refined flour</a>.
 Finally, these "cheesy" tasting biscuits get their flavor from nutritional yeast, rosemary, and <a href='/misc/veggies#garlic'>garlic</a>.
 This simple snack or <a href='/recipes/sides'>side dish</a> works both warm or cold.<br><br>

   For a completely different biscuit recipe (one that's not vegan, <a href='/misc/celiac'>gluten free</a>, or healthy), check out my <a href='/recipes/chicken-biscuits'>Small Batch o' Chicken Biscuits</a>!
+Or for a cookie recipe derived from these biscuits, check out my Cauliflower Chocolate Chip Cookies!
 Instructions:
 - Add <a href='/misc/seeds#flax-seeds'>flax</a> and water to a <a href='https://amzn.to/4adxMft'>small bowl</a>, and mix together.
 Let sit for 5 minutes to gel and form your <a href='/misc/seeds#flax-seeds'>flax egg</a>.
 - <img src='/assets/Food/Finger Food/Cauli Biscuits/flax.jpg' alt='' class='instruction-image'>